Sylius/Sylius/docs/book/zones.rst

     // available types are the type constants from the ZoneInterface
     $zone->setType(ZoneInterface::TYPE_PROVINCE);

-Finally get the zones repository from the container nd add the newly created zone to the system
+Finally get the zones repository from the container and add the newly created zone to the system.

 .. code-block:: php